Konni1337/connect-four/README.md

-# Connect Four with AI
+# Connect Four With AI

 This is the popular game Connect Four implemented with NodeJS and React/Redux.
 You can play against another Player or AI.
 There currently two different AI's in the game: